vsoch/markovmeme/README.md

 $ markov-meme generate
 ```

+The library comes with images that are matched to each corpus (e.g., text generated with
+lines from Michael's the Office will display with an image of Michael Scott).
 If the randomly selected corpus doesn't have matching images, you'll see

 ```bash
 No images exist for corpus office/clark.
 Please specify --image.
 ```

+Most of the corpus should now have images so you are unlikely to see this.

 ### Corpus and Image Selection